-Unit 3: (Oral) Presentation and discussion (20%) Unit 4: (Listening, Reading and Writing): 3 hour exam (30%)

-One or more languages will increase your employability.
+Unit 3: (Oral) Presentation and discussion (20%) Unit 4: (Listening, Reading and Writing): 3 hour exam (30%) Career and Progression Opportunities One or more languages will increase your employability.
 Many companies need translators, many serve a multilingual population, and many are seeking to grow in the global market.
 Among the most popular career opportunities are; Teaching, Diplomatic Service, Central Government Service, Financial Services, Translation, International Law, Armed Forces, International Sales, Interpreting, Media and Marketing and Travel and Tourism.

-Queen Elizabeth High School, Llansteffan Road, Johnstown, Carmarthen SA31 3NL
+Contact Queen Elizabeth High School, Llansteffan Road, Johnstown, Carmarthen SA31 3NL

+Overview

 A Level music is an exciting, diverse and challenging choice of subject, and at QEHS we offer much more than just a simple course of academic study.
 Our AS/A level music students are an integral part of our extremely successful extracurricular program, with weekly rehearsals and regular opportunities for public performances.
 Orchestra, String Ensemble, Dance band, Senior Choir (SATB) and student led Chamber Choirs are just some of the different groups on offer, and we firmly believe in the importance of such activities in broadening the understanding and experiences of our AS/A level pupils.

-areas - performing, composing and appraising, with the option to specialise in one of these areas in the second year.
+The course itself is structured around three skills areas - performing, composing and appraising, with the option to specialise in one of these areas in the second year.
 Students receive free weekly, expert peripatetic tuition in order to prepare for the performing aspect of the course.
 Students are encouraged to explore both contemporary and traditional styles of composition, and have excellent access to a range of ICT equipment/software in order to realise their individual ideas.
 Appraising continues to develop and extend general aural perception skills similar to those required at GCSE but students also carry out detailed analysis of a number of set works drawn from both classical and modern music.

+Assessment

+40% Examination 60% Non Examination Assessment

+Examining Board

+Requirements

+Minimum grade C in GCSE music, and at least grade 5 standard or above on a suitable instrument or voice.

+Departmental Staff

+Mrs Rhian Honour (Curriculum Leader) Mrs Sarah Kirby

+What our students say...